 Because occupations involving physical labor dominate the local economy, Jay is generally considered to be a blue-collar town.
 35.01% of the Jay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jay is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jay who work in maintenance occupations (12.12%), teaching (9.67%), and community and social services (8.58%).

-The education level of Jay citizens is a little higher than the average for US cities and towns: 23.79% of adults in Jay have at least a bachelor's degree.
+The population of Jay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Jay, 23.79% have at least a bachelor's degree.

 The per capita income in Jay in 2022 was $38,201, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,804 for a family of four.